Update (05/07/2020): added tests with JLCPCB manufactured filters

 The microstrip hairpin filter generator

-This hairpin configuration must be printed on one side of a standard double sided 1.6mm thick PCB.
+This hairpin must be printed on one side of a standard double sided 1.6 mm thick PCB.
 The back side must stay copper coated and be connect to the ground.
-The horizontal line at the bottom of the page is 150mm, to check scaling after printing.
+Remove the solder mask on top of the filter.

 The generated topologies are designed to be used with standard female 50Ω SMA board-edge connectors.
 Solder the connector center signal pins to the hairpin feeder tracks and the ground pins to the bottom side.